A Terrifying Storm & The Awesomeness Of God

 Justification By Faith Sparks A Religious Revolution

 Brother Martin had been born again from above by the Holy Spirit of God.
-He had discovered God's grace to sinners and JUSTIFICATION BY FAITH, where God sees me just as if I'd never sinned when I put my faith in Jesus Christ as Saviour.
+He had discovered salvation from going to hell is through God's grace to sinners and JUSTIFICATION BY FAITH, where God sees me just as if I'd never sinned when I put my faith in Jesus Christ as Saviour.

 It was the start of the Protestant revolution.